-For the Presentation Data Model, we will define Functionality to be the provision of a user experience to a person that will enable them to move data securely between screen and database.
+For the Presentation Data Model, we will define functionality as the provision of a user experience to a person that will let them move data securely between screen and database.

-Our Functionality needs to be able to understand the Roles associated with the person and be able to render the user experience accordingly.
+Our functionality needs to track the Roles associated with the person and be able to render the user experience accordingly.

-Our Functionality needs to render one or more Forms with which the person will interact.
+Our functionality needs to render one or more Forms with which the person will interact.
 TRELLIS has a standardised set of form templates to simplify the creation process based on the type of form.
-Most forms will be a concept of some type; a simple concept for forms which will describe a single class of objects, or a subform concept for concepts that will cover a set of subclasses.
+Most forms will be a concept of some type - a simple concept for forms which describe a single class of objects, or a subform concept for concepts that cover a set of subclasses.
 We have colour coded our diagrams to use blue for concepts and green for concepts that need to be sub-classed.
 We have sub-classed the Form Definition concept itself because we will need to be able to provide forms for different purposes: Applications, Portals, Data Entry, etc.

-At its most basic level a Form Definition comprises of a set of Tab Definitions and Field Definitions.
+At its most basic level, a Form Definition comprises a set of Tab Definitions and Field Definitions.

-A Tab Definition simply enables us to separate out the fields presented to the person between logical Tabs.
+A Tab Definition lets us separate out the fields presented to the person into logical Tabs.

 A Field Definition defines what data will be displayed or captured by the Form.

-Our Tab Definitions enable us to selectively hide complete tabs of data from the user experienced based on the instance status and roles assigned to the person’s user account.
-This provides a coarse-grained approach to providing different functionality for example, on a customer order, the Fulfillment tab may not be visible until the order has been approved.
+Our Tab Definitions enable us to selectively hide tabs of data from the user experience based on the instance status and roles assigned to the person’s user account.
+This provides a coarse-grained approach to providing different functionality - for example, on a customer order, the Fulfillment tab may not be visible until the order has been approved.

-Within our Field Definition we could also specify fine-grained permissions that specify that certain fields of the record are not displayed to the person based on the state of the instance record or the roles assigned to the user.
-We can extend this selective Field Permission to limit which fields the person could edit, modify or interact with.
+Within our Field Definition, we could also specify fine-grained permissions that prevent certain fields of the record from being displayed to the person, based on the state of the instance record or the roles assigned to the user.
+We can extend this selective Field Permission to limit which fields the person can edit, modify or interact with.

-Our Field Definitions are in no way limited to just collecting or reading data, they could also invoke services in the Data in Action zone against data that already resides in the Data at Rest zone.
+Our Field Definitions are in no way limited to just collecting or reading data; they can also invoke services in the Data in Action zone against data that already resides in the Data at Rest zone.

 State Transition Model

-Already our Data Presentation Model is providing a complex baseline functionality that can render adaptive user experience that considers the roles and permissions assigned to the person’s user account and the state of the data being presented.
+Already our Data Presentation Model is providing a complex baseline functionality that can render adaptive user experience based on the roles and permissions assigned to the person’s user account and the state of the data being presented.
 Now let’s extend that to include a State Transition Model for the instance data being displayed by the form.

 Our Form Definition can also maintain a set of Events that can be triggered against any instance of the Concept.
 We can now combine our Allowed State and Event sets to create a set of State Transitions that can determine how any instance of this concept can move through its lifecycle.
 For example, an Order may go through the following states: Draft, Waiting for Approval, Fulfillment, Completed.

-A typical State Transition will define the Initial and Final States, the Event that triggers the transitions as well as gateway tests to confirm that the Event for the instance and user role.
+A typical State Transition will define the Initial and Final States, the Event that triggers the transitions, as well as gateway tests to confirm that the Event fits the instance and user role.
 It can also trigger a service in the Data in Action zone either before of after the state change.

 In this section we have been colour coding our diagram boxes to identify Concepts that can be sub-classed (green boxes) and those which aren’t (blue boxes).